top of page

 Artist Statement

-Through the lens of my Asian queer perspective, I paint self-created abstract objects that symbolize both intimate and collective experiences.
-These objects are not simply material things; they embody my emotional landscapes and spiritual connections with the world around me.
-The objects I create take on meaning beyond their physical form, becoming conduits for reflection on the societal forces and cultural pressures that shape our desires and identities.
-By combining abstract and pop art, I challenge traditional pop art conventions while revealing the societal pressures that define contemporary culture.
+I extend these observations through self-created abstract objects, through the lens of an Asian queer.
+These objects represent my emotional landscapes and spiritual connections with the world, which also take on meaning beyond their physical form, becoming conduits for reflection on the societal forces and cultural pressures that shape our desires and identities.

 123.jpg